YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 Roy pushed Piggy Giles over and ran.
-He ducked into an alley and crouched in the grimy shadows panting for life.
-When footsteps went past him he stood and ran to the end of the alley, across a cindered car park, and over a low wall.
-He scrambled behind a car.
-Crouching in the dark, he felt the money and gear in his secret pocket.
-He scurried along the edge of the wall to the rear of the butcher’s shop – the butcher with the unfortunate name of V.D.
+Soon out of breath, he ducked in an alley and crouched in the grimy shadows.
+Once the footsteps flew past, he stood and ran to the end of the alley, across a cindered car park, fell over a low wall, and scrambled behind a parked car.
+Crouching there in the dark he felt the bulge of money and gear in his secret pocket and let out a sigh.
+Once recovered sufficiently he scurried along the edge of the wall to the rear of the butcher’s shop – the butcher with the unfortunate name of V.D.
 Harris.
 Roy and his mates used to call him Harry the Clap.
 Instead of making him smile, the memory nearly made him cry.
-For some reason a Carpenters song, Close To You, came on in his head.
+For some reason, a Carpenters song, Close To You, came on in his head.
 God had pressed the play button.
-As Roy leaned against the wall and listened to the lyrics, a strange kind of peace came over him.
+As Roy leaned against the wall and listened to the lyrics a strange kind of peace came over him.

-When he got home it was quiet.
-No drunks on the landing, and the Hep B door was cracked and splintered.
+When he got home it was quiet – too quiet.
+No drunks on the landing and the Hep B door was cracked and splintered.
+He knocked on it.

 ‘Roy!
 From upstairs.’